Snapmaker/Snapmaker-English-Writing-Style-Guide/The Complete Guide (EN).md

 But it is okay to say:

 * Machine temperature
-* Heated Bed temperature
+* Heated bed temperature
-* Z-axis Holder
+* Z-axis holder

 Where there are more than two nouns modifying the central noun or noun phrase, use possessive.
 For example, say: